AimForNaN/skittle/docs/guides/transformations.md

 ```

 :::info NOTE
-If you want to support a different transformation order or a different interface, you'll have to define your own filter.
+If you want to support a different transformation order or a different interface, you'll have to define your own filter or manually adjust the context at draw time.
 :::